Central African Republic army chiefs pledge allegiance to coup leader

 "All the former chiefs of police, gendarmes, the head of the armed forces and other senior officers came to the meeting.
 This was a form of surrender," he said.

-At least 13 South African soldiers, among hundreds deployed to reinforce Bozize's army, were killed in the rebel onslaught in the worst military setback for Pretoria since the end of apartheid in 1994 and one which put a dent in any ambitions it has of becoming a continental superpower.
+At least 13 South African soldiers deployed to reinforce Bozize's army were killed in the rebel onslaught in the worst military setback for Pretoria since the end of apartheid in 1994 and one which put a dent in any ambitions it has of becoming a continental superpower.

-"They were humiliated and they want to avenge," said the Uganda officer, who asked not to be named.
-South Africa's armed forces and defence ministry declined to comment.

-A U.N. official in Democratic Republic of Congo said about 70 South African troops had been dispatched to the Congolese town of Gemena, 180 km (112 miles) from Bangui, but it was not clear what they were there to do.

-A spokesman for the Seleka rebels said their leaders were struggling to restore calm in Bangui, a city of 600,000, where armed civilians were pillaging shops and homes.
+A spokesman for the Seleka rebels said on Thursday their leaders were still struggling to restore calm in the city of 600,000, where armed civilians were pillaging shops and homes.
 Seleka had asked police and other civil servants to return to work, he said.

+"Seleka are fighters and they can't do police work," spokesman Colonel Youssouf Ben Moussa said.

 There was sporadic shooting in parts of the city but many shops and markets were reopening and traffic was returning as security slowly improved.

+"There is still some fear but we need to overcome it in order to live," said Rodolph Balenga, a 29-year-old student who said he had come outside to buy bread for his family after they ran out of food at home.

-"Hunger can kill as well as bullets," said Marie Flore Boka, a 43-year-old civil servant on the streets buying food.
+"Hunger can kill as well as bullets," said Marie Flore Boka, a 43-year-old civil servant who was also on the streets.

-The overthrow of Bozize, who seized power in a coup in 2003, was the latest of many rebellions since the poor, landlocked country won independence from France in 1960.
-[ID:nL2N0CH027] It was condemned by the United Nations and the African Union, which imposed sanctions and a travel ban on several Seleka leaders.
+The rebels' overthrow of Bozize, who seized power in a coup backed by Chad in 2003, was the latest of many rebellions since the poor, landlocked country won independence from France in 1960.
+It was condemned by the United Nations and the African Union, which imposed sanctions and a travel ban on several Seleka leaders.

-Seleka said they launched their offensive - in which they fought their way from the far north of the country to the presidential palace in four days - after the collapse of a power-sharing deal signed in January.
+Seleka said they launched the lightning offensive - in which they fought their way from the far north of the country to the presidential palace in four days - after the collapse of a power-sharing deal signed in January.

 Witnesses, including among the scores of French expatriates being evacuated from Bangui airport on Thursday, said Seleka fighters went on a looting spree after taking the capital.